Letters: Olympia Dukakis, Pete Earley and Baseball

 Time now for your letters.

-Mr. KENNY ROGERS (Country Singer): (Singing) You got to know when to hold them, know when to fold them, know when to walk away, know when to run.
+KENNY ROGERS: (Singing) You got to know when to hold them, know when to fold them, know when to walk away, know when to run.
 You never count your money when you're sitting at the table.
 There'll be time enough for counting when the dealing's done.

 SIMON: This is NPR News.